czombek/hello-world/README.md

 Ok, I've said too much.
 None of this is true... just ignore this, you didn't read anything here.
 Ha-ha yea, nothing here!

-Tell no one.

 Nice to meet you, you're now a part of the Secret.